Robert G. Storey

-Robert G. Storey, Sr. (1893–1981) was a Texas lawyer whose legal career included being elected the president of the Dallas Bar Association, of the State Bar of Texas, and later of the American Bar Association.
+Robert G. Storey, Sr. (1893–1981) was an American lawyer whose legal career included being elected the president of the Dallas Bar Association, of the State Bar of Texas, and later of the American Bar Association.
 Storey was involved in the International Military Tribunal at the Nuremberg trials from 1945 to 1946.
 He spent much of his career promoting the rule of law in the United States and internationally with a dedicated focus on the advancement of legal education.
 Storey was a proponent of the "world peace through law" movement and maintained a lifelong interest in international law and international affairs.

 Early life, education and military service

 Storey was born in Greenville, Texas, on December 4, 1893.
 A Phi Beta Kappa, he received his academic and legal training from the University of Texas and Southern Methodist University.
 In 1947 he was awarded an honorary LL.D. degree from Texas Christian University.